freddavies/PypeIt/doc/spectrographs/ldt_deveny.rst

    present in your ``.pypeit`` file.
 If needed, simply copy the needed lines from one file to the other so that both setups have access to, *e.g.*, the bias frames.
-The ordering of table rows in the :ref:`pypeit_file` does not matter, so don't worry about adding lines in the “proper” location.
+The ordering of table rows in the :ref:`pypeit_file` does not matter, so don't worry about adding lines in the "proper" location.

 #.
 Check the ``frametype`` of all files.
 For DeVeny reductions, you need at
    least one file with each of the following Frame Types (see